LSSTDESC/tom_desc/README.md

 - You then probably want to do things to copy users and populate databases and things....

+#### Updating the running code

-- Whenever making any changes to the code (which *might* include manual database manipulation, but hopefully doesn't), you need to tell the `gunicorn` web server on the tom-app pod to refresh itself.
+Whenever making any changes to the code (which *might* include manual database manipulation, but hopefully doesn't), you need to tell the `gunicorn` web server on the tom-app pod to refresh itself.
 Do this with a shell on that pod with `kill -HUP 1`.

+#### Additional YAML files

+There are some additional `.yaml` files in the `spin_admin` directory for other services that are useful for the actual business of ELAsTiCC2:

+* `tom-send-alerts-cron.yaml` creates a cron job to send out alerts while the actual ELASTiCC2 campaign is running.
+That file will need to be edited so that the `args` field has the right arguments to do what you want to do.

+* `tom-pgdump.yaml` creates a cron job that (as currently configured) does a weekly pg_dump of the postgres database, to the directory found under the `hostPath:` field underneath `volumes:`.

+(others)

 #### Removing it all from Spin